 Define SEO and Linkbuilding

-More and more we are hearing from our clients and friends that there is so much confusion as to what SEO really is.
-While we have spoken a lot about specific components of SEO, we wanted to take a step back this week and put together a working definition of SEO and namely Linkbuilding to help paint a complete picture.
+We hear that there is confusion as to what SEO is.
+While we have spoken a lot about components of SEO, we wanted to put together a working definition of SEO and link building to help paint a complete picture.

 There are several key elements involved in any and every SEO campaign (and a million complex variables to control for – but we will save those for a later day).